The Success of Kwabena from Ghana

-Kwabena learned about Mentors Ghana from other small business owners in his community.
-Kwabena sought out Mentors Ghana to see if they could help him.
-Kwabena was able to receive specialized business training from them and quickly qualified to receive his first loan.
+Kwabena learned about Mentors International in Ghana from other small business owners in his community.
+Kwabena sought out Mentors International to see if they could help him.
+Kwabena was able to receive specialized business training from them and quickly qualified to receive his first micro-loan.

 With his newly learned business skills and a loan in place, Kwabena began poultry farming.
 In his first year of business, he constructed chicken coups and sold over five hundred chickens.
 In his second year, he received his second loan from Mentors Ghana enabling him to build even more chicken coups and sold over one thousand chickens.
 His business continues to grow and the diligence with which he manages his business is inspiring.
 Kwabena recognizes that keeping detailed and organized records of his business is crucial.
 It is clear that he uses the teachings of his mentors efficiently and effectively.